 The amount of SATA ports you need will depend on how many storage drives you plan to connect to your PC.
 Each drive connects to a single SATA port.
-Two SATA ports are generally quite sufficient for a basic build.
+Two SATA ports are generally reasonably sufficient for a basic build.
 However, If you need to connect more hard drives, you will need more SATA ports.

 For instance, if you are building an average PC for home use, then as mentioned earlier, 2 SATA ports should be sufficient.